remkop22/binread/README.md

 ## Usage

-Just create a class with each field representing a certain data-type and decorate it with `format`, then pass some bytes to `<cls>.read()`:
+Just create a class with each field representing a certain data-type and decorate it with `formatclass`, then pass some bytes to `<cls>.read()`:

 ```python